 The following table, drawn up pursuant to Art.
-149-duodecies of the Consob Issuers' Regulation, highlights the fees charged in the year 2017 for auditing and non-auditing services rendered by the appointed audit company.
+149-duodecies of the Consob Issuers' Regulation, highlights the fees charged in the year 2017 for auditing and non-auditing services rendered by this appointed independent audit firm and by the companies in its network.

-It is specified that on January 30, 2018, the Shareholders' Meeting conferred the assignment of Aquafil S.p.A (formerly Space 3 S.p.A.) audit to PricewaterhouseCoopers S.p.A., replacing the previous audit firm KPMG S.p.A.
+It is specified that on January 30, 2018, the Shareholders' Meeting appointed PricewaterhouseCoopers S.p.A. as Aquafil S.p.A's (previously Space 3 S.p.A.) audit firm, replacing the previous audit firm KPMG S.p.A.